World sales of the Bible are more than 100 million every year

-Written by more than 40 authors of every sort - kings, poor people, fishermen, poets, government officials, teachers, prophets.
+It was written by more than 40 authors of every sort - kings, poor people, fishermen, poets, government officials, teachers, prophets.

-Written on three continents - Asia, Africa, and Europe.
+It was written on three continents - Asia, Africa, and Europe.

 There are about 6,800 distinct languages in the world, the Bible has been translated (at least in part) into over 2000 of those languages?

 Find out more about the teaching of the Bible.
 We recommend these online courses:

 New Testament in audio form